emmajanedrews/base-template/_posts/2017-10-17-whats-working-now---how-backup-contracts-help-homebuyers--sellers.md

 Welcome to the latest episode of *“What’s Working Now!”*&nbsp;

-I’m recording live from 4550 Klingle St. NW in Wesley Heights.
+I’m recording live from 4550 Klingle Street NW in Wesley Heights.
 Today, I want to discuss the value of backup contracts for both buyers and sellers.&nbsp;

 First of all, what is a backup contract?&nbsp;